uccser/cs-field-guide/docs/source/developer/interactives.rst

 Uninteractives
 ------------------------------------------------------------------------------

-Uninteractives follow the exact same structure as interactives, the only difference is that the user cannot interact with them in the browser.
+Uninteractives follow the exact same structure as interactives, the biggest difference is that they are not designed to be interacted with.
 They are most commonly used as a replacement for images with text we want translated.
 Uninteractives are distinguished from interactives by setting the `is_interactive:` attribute to `false` in the `interactives.yaml` configuration file.